mirumee/satchless/doc/item.rst

    An object capable of partitioning an :class:`ItemSet` into multiple sets for purposes such as split delivery.

+.. class:: ClassifyingPartitioner
+   :noindex:

+   A :class:`Partitioner` that automatically splits based on a classifying function.

 .. class:: StockedItem
    :noindex: